malmiteria/super-alternative-to-super/README.md

 The mro as it stands is flawed in four ways in my opinion:
  - the order in which parents of a class A are visited isn't reliable, and can be altered by A's childs, despite the fact that A's definition doesn't involve A's child at all.
 It is not possible to garantee any mro will be preserved in any context.
- - The mro hides what really should be an error by trying to solveit, and refuses developper the opportunity solve it case by case, when it would emerge
+ - The mro hides what really should be an error by trying to solve it, and refuses developper the opportunity solve it case by case, when it would emerge
  - the mro can't solve the problem it pretends to in all context, and then assumes the error to be too critical to allow developpers to plug in their solutions. (mro failure leads to class definition being not allowed)
  - it doesn't allows for duplicates, assuming that no one would want that.